EdwinNunez921/Installing-and-Using-Wireshark/README.md

 <img src="https://github.com/user-attachments/assets/156447ec-b76b-4f72-a482-07453f6df333" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-for the size anything with 2 or more VCPU should be fine anything lower might cause the virtual machine to run slower
+For the size, choose an option with 2 or more vCPUs.
+Selecting fewer may cause the virtual machine to run slower
 </p>
 <br />